 Tiki29 | |

-Tiki 29.0 will be released in June 2025.
-It is a Standard Term Support (STS) version and will be supported until Tiki 30.1 is released as per the Tiki lifecycle policy You can see the development page at : https://dev.tiki.org/Tiki29 and all the code commits here: https://gitlab.com/tikiwiki/tiki/-/commits/29.x/ once it will be created (in 2025-05).
-If you use the WYSIWYG, please do extensive testing before you upgrade because https://github.com/summernote/summernote has replaced https://github.com/ckeditor/ckeditor4 (which is no longer Open Source) |
+Tiki 29.0 will be released in September 2025.
+It is a Standard Term Support (STS) version and will be supported until Tiki 30.1 is released as per the Tiki lifecycle policy You can see the development page at : https://dev.tiki.org/Tiki29 and all the code commits here: https://gitlab.com/tikiwiki/tiki/-/commits/29.x/ If you use the WYSIWYG, please do extensive testing before you upgrade because https://github.com/summernote/summernote has replaced https://github.com/ckeditor/ckeditor4 (which is no longer Open Source) The Cookie Consent Management for User Privacy Compliance has done undergone an overhaul so please also do extensive testing here. |

 1. Infrastructure | |